tcw/lein-create-template/README.md

 # lein-create-template

-A Leiningen plugin to do many wonderful things.
+A Leiningen plugin for creating templates from existing skeleton projects

 ## Usage

-FIXME: Use this for user-level plugins:
+Under construction, not yet on clojars!

-Put `[lein-create-template "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your `:user` profile, or if you are on Leiningen 1.x do `lein plugin install lein-create-template 0.1.0-SNAPSHOT`.
+Put `[lein-create-template "0.1.0"]` into the `:plugins` vector of your `:user` profile, or if you are on Leiningen 1.x do `lein plugin install lein-create-template 0.1.0`.

-FIXME: Use this for project-level plugins:
+    $ lein create-template <new template name>

-Put `[lein-create-template "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your project.clj.
+Will create a folder on the root of your Leiningen project.

-FIXME: and add an example usage that actually makes sense:
+The folder will be assigned the name you provided in <new template name>

-    $ lein create-template
+and will contain a Leiningen template project of your project.

 ## License